SAP/fundamental-styles/docs/pages/layouts/layout-grid.md

 <br/>

-##  Layout Grid with multi layers and rows
+##  Layout Grid with no gap
+To remove gutters between columns apply the `fd-layout-grid-container--no-gap` modifier for the container and the `fd-layout-grid--no-gap` modifier with the column.
 {% capture layout-grid-multi-level %}
 <div class="fd-layout-grid-container fd-layout-grid-container--no-gap">
     <div class="fd-layout-grid fd-layout-grid--col-4 fd-layout-grid--no-gap">